 Plain English Breakdown

-Amendment to Exclude Certain Agents From Payroll Processing Services
+Amendment to Senate Bill No. 18 on Payroll Processing Services

 What This Bill Does

-- Exempts securities broker-dealers, their agents, investment advisers, and representatives from registration requirements.
+- Exempts securities broker-dealers, broker-dealer agents, investment advisers, and investment adviser representatives from registration under this chapter while performing their regulated duties.

 Who It Names or Affects